 Safeguarding your storage and backup infrastructure is imperative in the face of this danger.
 Every organization must now prepare for the unexpected.
 Preparing for the unexpected means that IT security teams need to be on constant alert for ever more sophisticated cyber-attack aggression and onslaughts.

 Organizations need to ensure their IT infrastructure can establish an unbreachable line of defense for data backup that will protect their data – arguably the most important asset of an organization.

 A solution can only be effective if it forms the basis of an organization’s digital transformation and cyber defense plans.
 A cyber resilience solution is deemed effective when it provides guaranteed availability and a fully scaled data restoration for business continuity.

-However, many solutions currently available on the market lack the scalability, performance, and speed.
-They fail at making data restoration fast, efficient and wide-ranging.
+However, many solutions currently available on the market lack scalability, performance, and speed.
+They fail at making data restoration fast, efficient, and wide-ranging.
 Furthermore, not all storage-based solutions that address this issue are equal.

 Fighting Off a Cyber Attack